garybake/blog/content/2016_07_27_getting-started-with-the-wemos-d1-and-micropython.md

 The serial device will show under ```/dev/tty*```.
 On my laptop it shows as ```/dev/ttyUSB0```

-If you're strugging to find it you can tail the kernel log as you plug it in and it should show up (or at least give some helpful information if it doesn't)
+If you're struggling to find it you can tail the kernel log as you plug it in and it should show up (or at least give some helpful information if it doesn't)

 ```python
 > tail -f /var/log/kernel.log